CumulusNetworks/docs/content/cumulus-linux-517/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 {{< /tab >}}
 {{< /tabs >}}

 ### Considerations

-- To extend BGP-LLDP unreachability to EVPN and tenant VRFs, see {{<link url="EVPN-Enhancements/#evpn-unreachability-in-disjoined-planes" text="EVPN Unreachability in Disjoined Planes">}}.
+- To extend BGP-LLDP unreachability to EVPN and tenant VRFs, refer to {{<link url="EVPN-Enhancements/#evpn-unreachability-in-disjoined-planes" text="EVPN Unreachability in Disjoined Planes">}}.
 - Multiple service failures across leaf switches (such as an FRR failure on one leaf, and FRR, BGP sessions or other failure events on another switch) might result in unexpected routes distributed to NICs.
 - FRR can send a maximum of 25k prefixes for each VRF and 100k total prefixes across all VRFs to LLDP.
 - When you use BGP unreachability in disjoined planes with 802.1X, the radius servers must be reachable through the management VRF.
 - When the IPv6 SLAAC address for a connected host expires but the interface remains up, an unreachable route is not injected for the host.
 - The LLDP unreachable route TLV does not carry VRF information; overlapping addresses across VRFs might cause inconsistent behavior if the switch generates an unreachable route for a prefix used in multiple VRFs.
 - If you change a configured aggregate route; for example, if you change the prefix length from 10.1.0.0/24 to 10.1.0.0/16, the original prefix might remain as a stale entry considered for unreachability signaling.
-To work around this, manually configure the following vtysh commands using snippets to configure the original prefix to be injected and withdrawn:
+To work around this issue, manually configure the following vtysh commands using snippets to configure the original prefix to be injected and withdrawn:

 ```
 bgp inject unreachability ipv4 10.1.0.0/24 local